hangrybear666/11-devops-bootcamp__kubernetes_aws_eks/README.md

 In this chapter we provision and use an AWS EKS cluster via the AWS Management Console and the eksctl CLI tool to learn the manual process before later automating it with Terraform.

 <b><u>The course examples are:</u></b>
-1. Provision an EKS cluster with IAM Roles, VPC for worker nodes with IGW & NAT Gateway & private & public subnets with associated route tables, an EC2 NodeGroup with associated IAM rules and autoscaling enabled
+1. Provision an EKS cluster with IAM Roles, VPC for worker nodes with IGW & NAT Gateway & private & public subnets with associated route tables
-2.
+2. Create an EC2 NodeGroup with associated IAM rules, a deployed autoscaler and test scale up & scale down

 <b><u>The exercise projects are:</u></b>